adamczapla/adamczapla.github.io/_posts/2025-01-27-Understanding-the-Static-Initialization-Order-Fiasco-in-C++.md

 int sum_result = sum(5, 5);
 ```

-The global variable `sum_result` is set to 0 (\*`zero initialized`) because the `sum` function is not marked as `constexpr`.
+The global variable `sum_result` is set to 0 (\*`zero-initialized`) because the `sum` function is not marked as `constexpr`.
 Even though the values `5` and `5` are known at compile time, the lack of `constexpr` prevents the compiler from evaluating the result at compile time.
 Moreover, even with `constexpr`, initialization is not guaranteed unless stricter requirements like `consteval` are used — this will be discussed later.

 ### `file2.cpp`